-In this post, we’re going to answer the situational interview question: “Tell me about a time when you had to work with a difficult person.”
+In this post, we’re going to answer the situational interview question: “Tell Me About A Time You Dealt With A Difficult Co-worker.”

 I love this question!
 This is my favourite one, I think.

 - How to answer it step by step?